K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 This uses a ESP32-S3-Mini module stacked on a like-sized motherboard with a 1.3” LCD and 2 USB connectors.
 One is a USB Type A female host that provides 5V@500ma and the other a USB Type A male to connect to a PC.

-I have M5Stack M5StampS3 and M5StackC3U CPU modules, about $7 each, they support USB OTG but ony come with 1 USB port.
-You can connect to the 2nd port for USB with some wiring.
-Once the code is uploaded over the single OTG port in boot mode, it will run the new firmware and go into OTG host mode to tallk to the radio.
-I plan to test with this in the near future.
+I have M5Stack M5StampS3 and M5StackC3U CPU modules, about $7 each, they support USB OTG but ony come with 1 USB port connector, a 2nd port can be wired to your own connector.
+USing only 1 USB port, once the code is uploaded over the single OTG port in boot mode, it will run the new firmware and go into OTG host mode to talk to the radio.

-I have an 800x480 LCD ESP32-S3 OTG dev kit version from Waveshare with 2 USB ports, one 5V powered OTG, that works well also scien it provides the needed 5V.
+I have an 800x480 LCD ESP32-S3 OTG dev kit version from Waveshare with 2 USB ports, one 5V powered OTG, that works well also since it provides the needed 5V.
 About $35.

-One CPU in particular I might try out is the M5stack M5AtomS3.
+I have a configuration option to run on the M5stack M5AtomS3 leveraging its color LCD screen.
 It has a 0.95" color LCD, one OTG port.
 It looks pretty good and is very small yet readable, I use it on my 705 decoder.
 Adding i2c connector IO expansion is easy, just a 4-wire cable that plugs in.
 The hard part is how to mount it in a box.
+It works but is messy to add all the IO we need.

 The advantage of the boards that provide built-in 5V is they are, or should be, done properly with a fuse and/or current limiting device so you do not cook the client device in a mishap.
 The biggest feature is no Y cable!
+I used a 1K resistor to jumper the DevKitC-1 module +5 to the host USB.
+See the Wiki pages on how I did this.

 Speaking of cables, do yourself a favor and inventory your Type C cables.
 C to C and A to C.  Test them to be sure they are not charging-only cables!
 Mark them if they charging only, it will save you grief!
 I found I had 2 of these I was using and spent hours fixing unbroken or partially broken software.
 Easily missed if you are switching cables a lot while testing and do not have working software to star with and thus know what to blame.
 I also lacked 18" cables.
 They are all 6" or 6ft.
 Creates a cable mess.
 I ordered 3-packs of 18" cables, much better on my desktop now.

 #### Pin Assignment

-The pins are defined in the decoder.h file.
-There are 13 pins used.
-1 for PTT input.
-6 Band decode outputs and 6 for PTT outputs.
+The gpio pins are defined in the decoder.h and LED_Control.h files.
+There are 22 IO pins used.
+1 for PTT input, 6 Band decode outputs, 6 PTT outputs, 8 LEDs, and 1 ADC reading a pot position.
 You can change the pin numbers no problem as long as they are not used for something else.
 There is no need to change any other code, the pin assignments are abstracted.
+This code has default pin assignments to match a PCB pinout.

 ### Build and Flash

 Build this project using the esp-idf extension in VS Code and flash it to the USB OTG host board, then run monitor tool to view serial output.
 There are some settings that have to be made located in the sdkconfig file for hub support and packet size.
-YOu can edit it or use menuconfig tool.
+You can edit it or use menuconfig tool.
+I have esp-idf setup info in a Wiki page.
+There is a specific config order recommended to avoid errors.

-Below are the OTG related settings.
-I modify or enable these.
-They are sometimes lost if you start the Setup Configure Extension wizard.
+Below are OTG related sdkconfig settings.
+I modify or enable these to support USB hub and the larger than default descriptor sizes.
+They are sometimes lost if you start the Setup Configure Extension wizard with setting the ESP32-S3 first.
 I included in the repository here 'sdkconfig.defaults' file which has these.
 In theory it will help ensure you do not lose these values.

       CONFIG_USB_HOST_CONTROL_TRANSFER_MAX_SIZE = 2048   --> if you see errors this is usually the culprit, default of 256 is too small for hubs.
       CONFIG_USB_HOST_HUBS_SUPPORTED=y     --> If you see you cannot open the radio and it is connected, this is likely not set